Introduction

 We hope you liked this page on what you have to see in Cortina.
 Before saying goodbye, we would suggest you read our home page, with all the articles we wrote about Cortina d'Ampezzo.

-If you want to thank us you can read the page Support us.
-If you only want to suggest a change, propose something or just say hello, in the section contacts and info, you'll find all the ways to reach us.
+If you want to thank us, you can read the page Support Us.
+If you only want to suggest a change, propose something, or just say hello, in the section Contacts and Info, you'll find all the ways to reach us.